Morrisville 101 is our annual citizen's academy held for the residents of Morrisville. This is a free class for citizens 16 years of age and up.

 There are no rain dates for this event.
 We will go on rain or shine!

 Litter Sweep is a volunteer event that involves getting the community together to gather litter from the sidewalks, roads, parks, etc. Gloves, trash bags, safety vests, and litter sweep routes are provided for volunteers as well as light refreshments.
-The Public Works and Planning Departments coordinate to make this event happen.
 Call 919-463-7072 for more information to get involved.

 Secure document shredding gives individuals the opportunity to have their confidential documents destroyed on site.
 Whether it's small business documents that are no longer needed or personal papers that need to be safely disposed of, Shredding trucks contain cutting-edge proprietary paper shredding technology that can handle the job.